tomas-ravalli/fcb-smart-booking/README.md

 * **Granularity**: Event-level (one row per seat release).
 * **Key Dimensions**: `match_id`, `seat_id`, `member_id`, `zone_id`, `release_timestamp`.
-* **Purpose**: Provides the ground truth for the model's target variable and allows for detailed time-series analysis of release patterns.
+* **Purpose**: Provides the ground truth for the model's target variable and enables the creation of time-dependent features.

-**2. Modeling Dataset: `match_data.csv`**
+**2. Time-Series Modeling Dataset: `match_data_timeseries.csv`**

-This is the final, aggregated dataset used to train the forecasting model.
-It combines contextual information about each match with the aggregated release data.
+This is the final, feature-rich dataset used to train the forecasting model.
+It's structured to allow for dynamic predictions at any point in time before a match.

-* **Granularity**: Match-level, per zone (one row per match per zone).
+* **Granularity**: Daily snapshot per match per zone (e.g., one row for Match 1, Zone A at 30 days before kick-off; another for 29 days, etc.).
-* **Creation**: The script aggregates `club_members_app.csv` to calculate the total released seats for each match and zone.
-It then enriches this with dozens of contextual features (opponent, weather, team momentum, etc.).
+* **Creation**: The data script transforms the raw event data into a time-series format.
+For each day, it calculates features like `seats_released_so_far` and `release_velocity_7d`, then joins them with static contextual features (e.g., opponent, weather).
-* **Target Variable**: `final_released_seats` (Integer) - The total number of seats released for a given match and zone, calculated from the raw event data.
-This is the value the model aims to predict.
+* **Target Variable**: `final_released_seats` (Integer) - The total number of seats that will ultimately be released for that match/zone.
+This value is consistent across all time-steps for a given match.

 <details>
 <summary><b>Click to see the full list of features used in the model</b></summary>